XIC051/DSC/report.md

 #### 6. Lastly, we dropped the `rating`,`user_id`, `date`, `review`, `contributor_id`, `steps`, `ingredients`, `tags`, `nutrition`, `submitted` columns

 Throughout our whole analysis process, they don't have much usage.
+Removing them will reduce workload.

 - `head` of our cleaned DataFrame